 Where the first and second pairs of contributions are focused on PSM research impact and process respectively, the third and fourth themes concern critical focal topics for PSM research.
 In a combined contribution, Gualandris and Bals consider PSM and circular economy, connecting ‘circular sourcing’ with BNAU, and articulating the associated challenges through a series of four questions.

 The final pair of contributions concern innovation and small firms.
 The importance of buying organizations’ ability to mobilize the innovation capacity of their suppliers is well recognized (see upcoming Special Topic Forum, JPSM 2022 Issue 2), though usually with regard to implications for competitive advantage (in the commercial sector) and dealing with market failures (in the public sector).
 Wagner’s contribution discusses the implications for practice and research of corporations assimilating start-up suppliers in the supply base.
 Here, the connection is made with greater creativity and entrepreneurialism needed to cope with crisis-driven, increased pressures.
 By contrast, Selviaridis and Patrucco focus on the role of public sector buying organizations in nurturing and mobilizing the innovative capacity of technology-based SMEs, recognizing their importance in agile responses to crises, which in turn depends on agile PSM.
+More generally, innovation-oriented public procurement contributes to transforming socio-technical systems to deal with grand challenges (Schot and Steinmueller, 2018).
+Creating new markets, rather than addressing market failures, is the main concern in the context.

 Big Ambitions, Big Picture